laravel/nova-docs/4.0/resources/fields.md

 - URL
 - VaporFile
 - VaporImage

-While it is expected that `Boolean` and `Select` would be the typical fields to be depended by another field, do note that the following fields aren't supported:
+The following field types may not be depended upon by other fields:

 - Code
 - File